lipnerova/datasciencecoursera/03_CleaningData/assignments/week4/README.md

 This repository includes the following files:

 + README.md
-+ run_analysis.R: script that tidy up the raw data into a clean, ready to use dataset. see 'Goal' for more info.
++ run_analysis.R: script that tidy up the raw data into a clean, ready to use dataset. see 'Data Analysis' below for more info.
 + CodeBook.md: describes all the variables, the data, and any transformations or work performed to clean up the data.

+The **featureInfo** directory includes:

++ activity_label.txt: link between id & label for each of the six measured activities
++ features.txt: the list of all 561 features measured during the experiments
++ features_info.txt: the decription of each feature.
+A cleaner description is available in the CodeBook.md

-Please Note that the raw data is not included in the repository.
-The download link can be found in 'Sources'.
+*Note: the raw data is not included in the repository.
+The download link can be found in 'Sources'.*

 ## Data Analysis

+_Note: for a better understanding of data, please refer to the **Code Book**._

 The script included in **run_analysis.R** tidy up the data with the following steps: